$3,000 Personal Loan

 If the reason is DTI, either reduce existing debt payments or request a smaller loan amount.
 Asking for $2,500 instead of $3,000 can move a borderline application into approval territory.

-Don’t immediately turn to expensive short-term loans after being turned down.
+Don't immediately turn to expensive short‑term loans after being turned down.
 A payday loan may solve your problem right now, but it creates an even bigger problem next month.
 Data from the CFPB shows that most payday loan borrowers end up taking out so many loans that they are in debt for five months of the year, with 1 in 5 taking out 10 or more loans in succession.
-Breaking out of this cycle without a clear repayment plan established before taking out the loan is truly difficult.
+Breaking out of that cycle without a clear repayment plan in place before you take out the loan is extremely difficult.

 A Few Traps Worth Avoiding